arpit2412/InstanceGM/README.md

 - All the files are present in src folder in docker image.
 To check all the files:

-`docker run -ti arpit2412/instancegm:1 /bin/bash`
+`docker run -ti arpit2412/instancegm:cifar /bin/bash`
 `cd src`
 `ls`

+- If you wanna build the image from the files procided in the github repository

+`docker build -f Dockerfile_train -t docker_instancegm ."`

 ## Results